Valencia or Seville: How to choose between them (2024)

 The primary festivals in Seville both fall in spring: they are Semana Santa (Holy week – the week before Easter), and Féria, which is celebrated two weeks after Semana Santa.

-Note that these festivals, while truly local and important to locals, have also become extremely popular with visitors to Seville.
+Note that these enormously important festivals, while truly local and important to locals, have also become extremely popular with visitors to Seville.
 This means hotel prices rise and tickets for regular tourist spots should be purchased in advance.

 Semana Santa: religious processions of pasos (lifelike wooden sculptures of religious scenes) through the city of Seville.
 There are always big crowds for each paso.